chgodard/hesperos/README.md

 The principle is to accelerate annotation without prior information.
 The procedure consists of:
 1. A **rapid tagging** of few pixels in the image with two labels: one for the structure of interest (named positive tags), and one for the other structures (named negative tags).
-2. A **training** of a simple random forest classifier with these tagged pixels and their features (mean, gaussian, ...)
+2. A **training** of a simple random forest classifier with these tagged pixels and their features (mean, gaussian, ...).
 3. An **inference** in all the pixels of the image to automatically segment the structure of interest.
 The output is a probability image (0-255) of belonging to a specific class.
-4. Iterative corrections if needed
+4. Iterative corrections if needed.

 <img src="materials/interface_tools_screenshots/hesperos_oneshot_interface.PNG" width="1000px"/>